nabing259/covid19_casestudy/README.md

 ### 🛠️ Features:
 - Country-wise statistics for Confirmed, Deaths, and Recoveries.
-- Monthly summary charts for top 25 affected countries.
+- Monthly summary charts for the top 25 affected countries.
 - Line and stacked bar charts using `plotly`.
 - Metric selector and interactive components.
 - Display of pandemic waves and trend breakdowns.